Brought to you by LoveMyCoffeeCup

 Estate coffee is a mix of the top three Kona Coffee grades.
 Though Estate coffee constitutes three coffee grades, it is still pure Kona Coffee because the constituent grades are the purest.

 The quality of Kona Coffee depends on the size of the coffee beans with the highest quality coffee being the biggest beans.
 Estate Kona is one of the best Kona Coffee brands because it comes from the biggest and the most flavorful beans.

 Notes: The Swiss Decaf Kona Coffee comes in 2 sizes; the 1lb and the 5lb package.

-Not everyone stands caffeine, and in some cases, despite your love for coffee, you may be unable to take caffeinated coffee because of orders from the doctor.
-To save you from missing your favourite coffee brew, there is the decaf option.
+Not everyone can tolerate caffeine, and in some cases, despite your love for coffee, you may be unable to take caffeinated coffee because of orders from the doctor.
+To save you from missing your favorite coffee brew, there is the decaf option.